 Time travel is perhaps the most prominent recurring phenomena in all of science fiction, and Zemeckis’s Back to the Future franchise is arguably the most popular example thereof.
 While the western-inspired third entry came out in the nineties, films one and two in this revered series released in 1985 and 1988, respectively.

-They were both wickedly inventive and surprisingly thrilling movies that appealed to audiences all across America, rendering Marty McFly and Doc Brown instant household names, and their cultural impact remains tangible to this day.
-Maybe one day, those hoverboards from Part II will be just as palpable as their legacy.
+They were both wickedly inventive and surprisingly thrilling, and they appealed to audiences of all ages, all across America.
+This rendered Marty McFly and Doc Brown instant household names, and their cultural impact remains tangible to this day.
+Maybe one day, those hover-boards from Part II will be just as palpable as their legacy.